Judge's daughter sentenced in pot brownie case

 Marquez pleaded guilty in July to third-degree criminal possession of a controlled substance and other charges.
 She lived with her father, who had custody of the boy.

-Mary Porter, spokeswoman for Suffolk Administrative Judge C. Randall Hinrichs, said at the time of the arrest that Spinner was moved because “we wanted the avoid the appearance of impropriety” given that Child Protective Services brought a neglect proceeding after the incident and frequently is party in Family Court cases.
-His term expires at the end of this year.
+At the time, a spokeswoman for Suffolk Administrative Judge C. Randall Hinrichs said that Spinner was moved because “we wanted to avoid the appearance of impropriety,” given that Child Protective Services brought a neglect proceeding after the incident and frequently is party in Family Court cases.
+Spinner's term expires at the end of this year.

-The Suffolk district attorney's office opposed Cohen's sentence.
-Assistant District Attorney Emma Pearce had urged Cohen to give Marquez 5 years in prison.
-Police and prosecutors had said she was selling various drugs on Facebook.
+The Suffolk district attorney's office, which publicized Marquez's arrest on April 20, opposed the sentence imposed by state Supreme Court Justice Mark Cohen.
+Assistant District Attorney Emma Pearce urged Cohen to give Marquez 5 years in prison.
+Police and prosecutors have said she was selling various drugs on Facebook.

 "I just want to thank you for giving me the chance to go to the program, and I hope to get a lot of out it," Marquez said to Cohen.